Keema Matar – Mincemeat and Peas Curry

 • 1 bunch fresh cilantro

-To start with, set aside one cup of peas, and then chop up the onion rather finely.
+To start with, set aside one cup of peas.
+I just fill up a one cup measuring cup.

-Next, cut up the tomatoes into large chunks set aside in a bowl and add:
+Then cut up the tomatoes into large chunks set aside in a bowl and add:

 • Green chile, chopped finely